andrrizzi/paper-multimap-tfep-2023/README.md

 ## HiPen dataset

-The HiPen dataset files in this repository are a subset and slightly modified version of the original files published at <doi.org/10.5281/zenodo.2328951> under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).
+The HiPen dataset files in this repository are a subset and slightly modified version of the original files published at [doi.org/10.5281/zenodo.2328951](doi.org/10.5281/zenodo.2328951) under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).
 See the README in ``hipen/`` for a list of differences with the original files.

 If you use these files, please acknowledge also the original authors of the HiPen dataset by including this citation:

-Kearns FL, Warrensford L, Boresch S, Woodcock HL.
-The good, the bad, and the ugly: “HiPen”, a new dataset for validating (S)QM/MM free energy simulations.
+Kearns FL, Warrensford L, Boresch S, Woodcock HL. *The good, the bad, and the ugly: “HiPen”, a new dataset for validating (S)QM/MM free energy simulations*.
 Molecules.
-2019 Jan;24(4):681.
+2019; 24(4):681.